 Diller Scofidio + Renfro’s animation illustrates the infinite programs made possible by the Shed’s innovative design; Video Courtesy Diller Scofidio + Renfo in collaboration with Rockwell Group

-“It’s thrilling to be part of this brave new project that’s inventing all the rules,” said Elizabeth Diller at the event.
+“It’s thrilling to be part of this brave new project that’s inventing all the rules,” said Elizabeth Diller.
 “The opportunity to design a ground-up building for the arts forced the question What will art look like in the next 10 years, 20 years and beyond?
 The answer was that we simply could not know.
 All that we could be certain of was that there would always be a need for conditioned space of different heights and sizes, a need for structural loading capacity and a need for electrical power.
 The solution was: an architecture of infrastructure.”

 The Shed’s game-changing design was inspired by Cedric Price’s Fun Palace, a never-built design that has influenced contemporary architects including Richard Rogers, Rem Koolhaas and Renzo Piano.
 The design of seminal projects such as Centre Georges Pompidou found inspiration in the theatrical industrial aesthetic of Price’s concept drawings.